What are Autoimmune Diseases?

 Symptoms of Systemic Lupus Erythematosus

-Because the immune system interacts with every system in the body, lupus in dogs can affect the skin, heart, lungs, kidneys, joints, blood, and nervous system, causing inflammation, and damage.
+Because the immune system interacts with every system in the body, lupus in dogs can affect the dog's skin, heart, lungs, kidneys, joints, blood, and nervous system, causing inflammation, and damage.
 Wile more common in dogs older than six, SLE can develop in your pet at any age and often will go through periods of remission in between flare-ups.
 Your pet will experience symptoms in more than one system or organ to be diagnosed with SLE.
-Sunlight can exacerbate some symptoms, especially if found on the skin, eyes or nose.
+Sunlight can exacerbate some symptoms, especially if found on the dog's skin, eyes or nose.

 Common symptoms include: